ericd9799/CS725_HW7/NOTEBOOK.md

 Looking at the initial chart and the dataset, it would not be feasible to plot the basic and managed drinking-water services ratings for 194 countries.
 Thus, I limited to only countries where they had both basic managed drinking-water services rating populated.
 Below is the chart produced.
 ![alt text](All_Fields_Populated.PNG "Basic and Managed Drinking-Water Services Populated")

+The chart produced plots the points incorrectly by connecting both basic and managed ratings.
+After seeing this, I decided to narrow the question to how has the access to basic drinking-water and sanitation changed over time for rural areas?

 # References
  * [CS725, Spring 2018 - Homework 5](https://git-community.cs.odu.edu/ediep/CS725-HW5)
  * [WHO/UNICEF Join Monitoring Programme for Water Supply, Sanitation, and Hygiene](https://washdata.org/data)